SpiroSmart | UX design + research

 I tested with a group of 5 participants each in two sessions onsite, testing two rounds of design iterations and interview questions about their spirometry experience.

 The RITE method (Rapid Iterative Testing and Evaluation) - In between test sessions, interface changes were quickly made as soon as a problem was clearly identified.
-Then the changed interface is testing with remaining users.
+Then the changed interface is tested with remaining users.

 Qualitative - We observed behavior and recorded users' verbal comments on how easy it was to use the app, how helpful the training section was, and why.
 Pre-test and Post-test questionnaires about prior spirometry experience and SpiroSmart user experience were also collected.